sunil28rana/product-category-module/README.md

 # product-category-module

-This is a demo application built using Express.js Node.js MongoDB
+This is a demo application built using Express.js Node.js MongoDB TypeScript

 ## Install